pryn-kb/python-test/_episodes/20-numpy-absolute-basics.md

 ## Reading the example code

+**The code in this lesson looks a litte bit different from the code in the previous lessons**

 If you aren\'t already comfortable with reading tutorials that contain a lot of code, you might not know how to interpret a code block that looks like this: